computer screen with lines of code

 Lilly Endowment Community Scholarship Program

-The Lilly Endowment Community Scholarship Program offers full tuition each year to 143 Indiana residents attending public or private four-year colleges and universities in Indiana, with the aim of retaining Indiana’s brightest minds and strengthening Indian communities.
+The Lilly Endowment Community Scholarship Program offers full tuition each year to 143 Indiana residents attending public or private four-year colleges and universities.
+The program aims to retain Indiana’s brightest minds and strengthen Indian communities.

 Eligibility: Recipients must have graduated high school in Indiana and attend an accredited public or private college or university in Indiana full-time.

-Application Requirements: Vary depending on local community foundation
+Application Requirements: Vary depending on the local community foundation

 Amount: Full tuition